RemyIsCool/AnimatedFox/README.md

 cd the/path/you/just/copied/chrome
 git pull
 ```
 3. 🎨 Re-install the Firefox Color theme if you installed it.
-(If you updated and your colors look wrong, this is probably why)

 ## 👾 Known Issues
  - Moving around tabs is very buggy.
 You should instead use the keyboard shortcuts ctrl+shift+page up/down.